In grants across New York state so far.

 Shelters of Saratoga

-To meet the consistent need for stable, affordable housing for low-income residents of Saratoga Springs.
+To provide community assistance and meet the consistent need for stable, affordable housing for low-income residents of Saratoga Springs.
 To help shelter guests find long-term housing solutions.

 Shelters of Saratoga (SOS) has developed a highly successful low-income housing model, which provides affordable apartment units as well support services to community members in need.
 Unfortunately, in terms of housing, need still outpaces inventory in the city.